 - Peel potatoes and cut into quarters.
 This is a great time to compost your peels.

 - Place potatoes into a large pot or large saucepan and cover with cold water.
 Add 1 t. of salt to the water.

 - Over medium-high heat, bring to a boil and cook until tender, around 15 minutes.

 - Drain potatoes.
 Add to a large mixing bowl.

 - Mash potatoes by putting potatoes through a food mill or potato masher (or potato ricer, or strainer, or hand mixer).

 - Gradually stir in room temp milk, then fold in the cheddar, cream cheese, and butter with a wooden spoon.

 - Admire the creamy texture.
-Add your fresh herbs, more cheese, or other toppings, if desired.
+Add your fresh herbs, salt and pepper, more cheese, or other toppings, if desired.